-If the carpet feels sticky or stiff, mix a solution of 1/2 cup isopropyl (rubbing) alcohol with 1/2 cup cool water.
+Mix a solution of 1/2 cup isopropyl (rubbing) alcohol with 1/2 cup cool water.
 Sponge the alcohol solution onto the affected area and let it work for at least ten minutes.
 Blot away the moisture with paper towels.

 Allow the area to air dry away from direct heat or sunlight.
 Repeat the steps if necessary and then vacuum to lift the carpet fibers.